TN 99 (03-25)

 • the date of the final paycheck paid by the employer.

 If the individual is not able to provide an accurate statement or evidence on the record conflicts with the statement, obtain primary evidence of wage termination.
-Accept the following, in order of priority, as evidence of termination of wages:
+In order of priority, as evidence of termination of wages, accept the following:

 CAUTION:

 Develop for receipt of unemployment benefits when an individual alleges termination of wages.
 For more information about unemployment benefits, see SI 00830.230.
-If the individual is an SSI recipient and he or she is not receiving unemployment benefits, refer the recipient for unemployment benefits as described in SI 00510.005.
+If the individual is an SSI recipient and they are not receiving unemployment benefits, refer the recipient for unemployment benefits as described in SI 00510.005.

 F. References